mpangas/codir/Sprint2.md

 ### DELETE /api/delete

-Used to delete the currently logged-in user's information.
+Used to completely delete a user from the database when provided the correct username and password.
+This is primarily used for testing.

 Accepts: An object with the user's `username` and `password` (unhashed).